 No, actually that isn’t true either, if you have environmental allergies, like pollen, mold, or pet dander, chances are that you suffer from dust mite allergies.
 But isn’t really best to assume you have dust mite allergies, here at AllergyBuyersClub we always recommends that you go to your doctor and get tested first.

 Do dust mites bite you?

-Nope dust mites do not bite you, they are simply too small to bite big humans.
-If you are getting what you think are bite marks on your skin you should see a doctor.
-What people have an allergic reaction to is dust mite poop and body parts.
+No, dust mites do not bite you, they are simply too small to bite big humans.
+If you are getting what you think are bite marks on your skin, you should see a doctor.
+What people typically have an allergic reaction to is dust mite poop and body parts.